Create User Profiles and Assign Privileges

 Step 3

-aaa authorization datarules datarule data_rule_number
+Enter the aaa authorization datarules datarule data_rule_number command to create a data rule.

 Example:

-sysadmin-vm:0_RP0#(config)#aaa authorization datarules datarule 1100
+sysadmin-vm:0_RP0#(config)# aaa authorization datarules datarule 1100

-Specifies a numeric value as the data rule number.
+This command specifies a numeric value as the data rule number.
 You can enter a 32-bit integer.

 Important